karmab/kcli-ztp/docs/index.md

 In the installer vm, Let's look at the following elements:

-- There are several numbered scripts that we will execute in the next sections.
+- There are several numbered scripts in `/root` that we will execute in the next sections.
+- The pull secret was copied in /root/openshift_pull.json* .
+Make sure it's not quoted.
 - Check */root/install-config.yaml* to be used when deploying Openshift:
   - It contains initial information but we will make it evolve with each section until deploying.
   - Check the section containing credential information for your masters and the replicas attribute.
 We would define information from workers using the same pattern( and specifying worker as *role*)